archishgithub/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by Upgrad
 - References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on Upgrad Case Study

 ## Contact